Afro-descendants of Latin America: Selected Resources

 Source: Compiled by CRS.

 Several international organizations have expressed concern about the human rights of Afro-descendants (Table 2).
 In 1966, the UN proclaimed March 21 as the International Day for the Elimination of Racial Discrimination.
-In August 2021, a unanimously adopted resolution established the UN Permanent Forum of People of African Descent.
+In August 2021, the General Assembly unanimously adopted a resolution that established the UN Permanent Forum of People of African Descent.
 This advisory body works with the UN Human Rights Council and held its third session in April 2024.
 The UN and the Organization of American States (OAS) also have rapporteurs, established in 1993 and 2005, respectively, which work to combat racial discrimination through various means.
-The OAS’ Inter-American Commission on Human Rights holds hearings, some categorized under the Rights of Afro-Descendants/Against Racial Discrimination, and may recommend cases to the Inter-American Court of Human Rights.
+Since 1996, the OAS' Inter-American Commission on Human Rights has held over 100 hearings on the Rights of Afro-Descendants/Against Racial Discrimination, and may recommend cases to the Inter-American Court of Human Rights.

 Table 2.
-Rights of Afro-descendants in Latin America: Resources from International
+Rights of Afro-descendants in Latin America: Selected Resources from International Organizations

 International Decade for People of African Descent 2015-2024

-United Nations Website with resources, events, regional meeting information and more.
+Website with resources, events, regional meeting information, and more.

 Rapporteurship on the Rights of Persons of African Descent and against Racial Discrimination